waterloobr/waterloobr.github.io/README.md

 To be changed:
 - separate graphics by term, take out of logo folder
+- also fix graphics names
-- consolidate the css/js/etc files in assets, and the ones in parent directory
+- consolidate the css/js/etc files in assets and the ones in parent directory into single folders

 ## to-do list
 #### content